Support Tokens, Stability Margins, and a New Foundation for Robust LLMs

 \section{A Token-Level Stochastic Process Induced by the Embedding Prior}

-So far we have constructed an explicit embedding prior $p_\sigma(x_{1:n})$ induced by causal self-attention.
+So far, we have constructed an explicit embedding prior $p_\sigma(x_{1:n})$ induced by causal self-attention.
 To connect this to real transformer language modeling, we now combine this prior with the usual categorical decoder likelihood $P(y\mid x)$ \citep{VaswaniShPaUsJoGoKaPo17,BrownMaRyEtAl20} and study the induced token law $\{P(y_{1:n})\}_{n\ge 1}$.

-Our main result is that, under strict causality, these finite-dimensional token distributions are consistent across sequence length and therefore define a bona fide stochastic process over infinite token sequences via standard extension theorems \citep{Billingsley95,Kolmogorov33}.
+Our main result is that, under strict causality, these finite-dimensional token distributions are consistent across sequence lengths and therefore define a bona fide stochastic process over infinite token sequences via standard extension theorems \citep{Billingsley95,Kolmogorov33}.
 This gives a rigorous probabilistic foundation for viewing a causal transformer as a single law over variable-length token sequences.
-Readers primarily interested in the practical modeling consequences may skip the proofs and proceed; all measure-theoretic proofs are deferred to Appendix~\ref{app:kolmogorov_proofs}.
+As a note, all measure-theoretic proofs are deferred to Appendix~\ref{app:kolmogorov_proofs}.